-ROCKY MOUNT, NORTH CAROLINA – In order to enhance the mental health resources offered to students, North Carolina Wesleyan College recently welcomed two new members to their Counseling Center staff.
+ROCKY MOUNT, NORTH CAROLINA – In order to enhance the mental health resources offered to students, North Carolina Wesleyan University recently welcomed two new members to their Counseling Center staff.
 Fonda Porter joins the College as the new Director of Counseling and Accessibility Services and Lee Tyson as Counselor.

 “Positive mental health for college students is critical for success.
 We are pleased to offer additional resources to our students in the Counseling Center with the addition of Fonda and Lee.
 They both bring a passion for student service and their combined experience and skillset will be an asset to our students,” stated Dr. Jason Modlin, Dean of Students.
 “Along with personal counseling services, the Counseling Center will also be able to provide proactive educational programs for students, as well as faculty and staff.”